seblammers/awesome-svelte-and-d3/readme.md

 # Awesome Svelte & D3 ![awesome badge](https://badgen.net/badge/icon/awesome?icon=awesome&label) [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)

+## This project lives on in a new way over here: https://github.com/seblammers/awesome-svelte-and-d3-website
+It now has a frontend that you can see live here: https://awesome-svelte-and-d3.netlify.app/

 ⚡ A curated list of awesome Svelte & D3 resources

 > **Note**